colorchestra/smol/README.md

 # smol

 A minimal, monospaced blogging theme for Hugo that respects your privacy and is easy on your bandwidth.

-A real-life example can be found at https://morph.sh.
+A demo can be found at https://smol-demo.morph.sh.

 smol is based on [Blank](https://github.com/Vimux/Blank) created by [Vimux](https://github.com/Vimux).